YeonwooSung/TuringMachines/README.md

         With this command, you would be able to run non-deterministic turing machine with multiple tape files.

+### What is a description file?

+A description file is a file that contains the line that describe the turing machine.
+Basically, the desciption file should contain the number of states, name of each state, accepted and rejected state, and all transitions.

+The format of each line for transition should be something like this:
+    <state1> <tapeinput> <state2> <tapeoutput> <move>

 ## 1. What is a turing machine?

 A Turing machine is a type of machine that is more powerful than a PDA: it